-So, in this article, we will be discussing how you can shave against the grain, for a smoother and closer shave, without irritation.
+In this article, we will discuss shaving against the grain for a smoother and closer shave without irritation.

 Pros of Shaving Against The Grain

-There are some advantages to shaving against the grain, although it is just a matter of knowing your face, its contours, and curves.
+There are some advantages to shaving against the grain, although knowing your face, contours, and curves is just a matter of knowing your face.
 Every individual’s skin reacts differently to shaving, certain shaving products, and different razor types.
-So, as a rule, you must find what works best for you specifically.
+So, as a rule, you must find what works best for you.

 Whereas some individuals have a hair pattern allowing them to shave in any direction, others have more intricate patterns in which shaving against the grain can cause severe irritation.

-Most professional barbers start off shaving with the grain and then shaving sideways against the grain.
-Shaving against the grain gives you a much closer and smoother shave, which is, for the most part, the greatest advantage.
+Most professional barbers start shaving with the grain and then shaving sideways against the grain.
+Shaving against the grain gives you a much closer and smoother shave, which is the greatest advantage for the most part.

 Along with a closer shave, another benefit of shaving against the grain is that your shave may last a bit longer if you can do so without the risk of irritation.
-Shaving with the grain is a less close shave, so the hairs are left slightly longer and will grow out a bit faster in the end.
-While shaving against the grain, although risky, it can give you a bit more time in between shaving.
+Shaving with the grain is a less close shave, so the hairs are left slightly longer and will grow out faster.
+Although shaving against the grain is risky, it can give you more time between shaving.

 Cons of Shaving Against The Grain